Witiko/doctoral-thesis/defense.md

 does not invalidate the old and mathematicians rely on their discipline's rich published heritage.
-However, since the advent of the world wide web, math literature has more than doubled in volume, which makes it increasingly difficult to find mathematical results without specialized math-aware search engines.
+However, since the advent of the world wide web, math literature has more than doubled in volume, which makes it increasingly difficult to find math results without specialized math-aware search engines.

-Thankfully, such search engines do exist and are actively deployed in digital mathematical libraries.
-First, optical character recognition is used to extract both text and mathematical formulae from scanned documents.
-Then, specialized math representations are used to enable fast and accurate retrieval using advanced mathematical queries.
-However, user studies have shown that as much as 95\% of queries in digital mathematical libraries are simple text queries that do not make proper use of the search engines.
-This indicates that the users struggle to understand why the advanced mathematical queries produced the results that they did.
+Thankfully, such search engines do exist and they are actively deployed in digital mathematical libraries.
+First, optical character recognition is used to extract both text and math formulae from scanned documents.
+Then, specialized representations are used to enable fast and accurate retrieval using advanced math queries.
+However, user studies [@libbrecht2006methods] [@miller2013three] have shown that as much as staggering 95\% of queries in digital mathematical libraries are simple text queries that do not make proper use of the math-aware search engines.
+This indicates that the users struggle to understand why the advanced math queries produced the results that they did.

 * * *